Seafarer Mama/Karen is a Life Coach who uses labyrinths as a tool for personal growth and transformation for both herself and her clients.

 Walking the Labyrinth as a Spiritual Practice

 Walking a labyrinth path is an amazing spiritual practice that will leave you with a deep sense of renewal.
-A labyrinth has one path in toward a center which also leads back out again to the place you started.
+A labyrinth has one path inward toward a center, which also leads back out again to the place you started.
 The path turns around the center a certain number of times before you reach that innermost space.
 As you turn, you release worldly cares and listen to your own heart and mind, your own center.
-When you return to where you started, your mind is relaxed and you walk away with greater insight about a question or concern.
+When you return to where you started, your mind is relaxed and you walk away with greater insight into a question or concern.

 "No problem can be solved from the same level of consciousness that created it." ~ Albert Einstein